 Unless you’re paying cash, the chances of you buying a house with bad credit are quite low.
 To be eligible for a mortgage, you have to meet certain criteria, including meeting the lender’s minimum credit score.
 The minimum credit score to get a mortgage at a conventional bank is around 620.
 For other lenders, you may be eligible at a lower score of around 500.
 All in all, the higher your credit score the better.

-Like many people, you may think that lenders only want to know that you are capable of paying the mortgage.
-However, they also want to know that you are reliable in making payments.
+Like many people, you might assume that lenders are only interested in whether you can afford the mortgage.
+In reality, they also want to ensure that you are reliable and consistent in making payments over time.
+Demonstrating both ability and responsibility is key to gaining their confidence.

 Homeowners Have a Diverse Credit Mix